 Our starting premise was that society feels prejudice toward people who deviate from the norm, those who break physical or social patterns.
 In their skin color or dress, they break the pattern of what looks “normal.”
 In their religious or cultural practices, they deviate from long-established social norms, which are consensually agreed-upon patterns of social behavior.

-of studies established that a dislike of such non-social broken patterns is highly prevalent, early-emerging in life and exists across different cultures.
-Large samples of adults in China and the United States, for example, disliked broken patterns made up of geometric shapes -- for instance, a row of triangles with one triangle out of line.
+Our first set of studies established that a dislike of such non-social broken patterns is highly prevalent, early-emerging in life and exists across different cultures.
+Large samples of adults in China and the United States, for example, disliked broken patterns made up of geometric shapes – for instance, a row of triangles with one triangle out of line.

 In these studies, we also found that the greater a person’s discomfort toward broken patterns in everyday scenes and geometric shapes, the greater their dislike of social norm-breakers (such as someone who cross-dresses), people with unusual physical characteristics (such as Dwarfism) and racial minority group members (black individuals).